 Clean a paper air filter element in a lawn tractor

 - Remove your filter from the air filter housing

 - Wipe out any dirt remaining in the filter housing.
 Use a dry clean cloth.
 Don’t allow any dirt or debris to fall into the air intake.

 - Tap your filter against a solid surface to loosen and remove as much dirt as you can get out of the filter.

 - Hold the filter up to a light source to check to see if it can be reused or needs to be replaced.
 If you can see light shine through the paper element, go ahead and reuse it otherwise install a new one.

 - Reinstall the air filter housing cover.

 Most lawn tractors use a vacuum fuel pump.
 This pump can go bad over time and will not be able to draw fuel out of the fuel tank using the vacuum off the engine to move fuel to your carburetor.
 Fuel running through your fuel pump can degrade the plastic and internal components.

 Check for signs of fuel leakage on your pump.
-You will need to replace the pump if you find leaking as this is a sign your pump is no longer sealed and able to hold pressure.
+You will need to replace the pump if you find leaking as this is a sign your pump is no longer sealed and able to work correctly.